 We are located at the University of Texas at Austin in Austin, TX.
-Our lab is associated with the Center for Systems and Synthetic Biology, the Institute for Cellular and Molecular Biology, the Center for Computational Biology and Bioinformatics, the Texas Institute for Drug & Diagnostic Development, and other centers at UT Austin.
+Our lab is associated with the Center for Systems and Synthetic Biology, the Institute for Cellular and Molecular Biology, the Center for Computational Biology and Bioinformatics, and several other groups at UT Austin.

 May 23, 2016: The new lab website is under construction.

 April 29, 2016: Jared successfully defends his dissertation.

 March 31, 2016: A new paper by Cheulhee on expanding oligonucleotide terminal hairpin formation and self-priming (THSP) by incorporating phosphorothioates is now available.

 March 23, 2016: Sherry successfully defends her dissertation.